komunumo/komunumo-server/README.md

 DB_URL=jdbc:mariadb://localhost:3306/komunumo?serverTimezone\=Europe/Zurich&allowMultiQueries=true
 ```

-This option is set by default for the default database setting.

 ### Admin

 Only members with administrative privileges are allowed to login to the backend.
 You should add yourself as admin to the database, **after** you have started *Komunumo* (because the database tables will be created at the first start):